kamalesh-2003/Ariyabot/README.md

-# Meera Bot
+# Ariya Bot

-Hi, This is Meerabot, a simple chatbot created using HTML, CSS, and Javascript, It is tweaked to generate the most human responses possible, almost like talking to a human.
+Hi, This is Ariyabot, a simple chatbot created using HTML, CSS, and Javascript, It is tweaked to generate the most human responses possible, almost like talking to a human.

 Check the bot out on (https://meerabot.netlify.app/)